- Enrollment Fees

 Refunds for Exceptional Circumstances

-In specific cases, as listed below, a full refund of the registration tuition and fees, credit hour fee, non-resident tuition and professional fees will be granted following official withdrawal from the University, provided the withdrawal process is completed during the first half of the semester or session (i.e., first eight weeks of a semester, first four weeks of a session).
-Proper documentation must be presented and approval granted by the offices of Student Affairs and Finance and Administration before the refund will be processed.
+In specific cases, as listed below, a full refund of the registration tuition and fees, credit hour fee, non-resident tuition, and professional fees will be granted following official withdrawal from the University, provided the withdrawal process is completed during the first half of the semester or session (i.e., first eight weeks of a semester, first four weeks of a session).
+Proper documentation must be presented and approval granted by the Offices of Student Affairs and Finance & Business Affairs before the refund will be processed.

 - Induction of the student into the U.S. armed forces.

 - Incapacitating illness or injury that prevents the student from returning to school for the remainder of the term.
-A medical withdrawal must be processed through the University Student Health Center.
+A medical withdrawal must be processed through the Office of Student Affairs and the ISU Health Center.

 - Death of a student.